For your painting projects, one of the more useful items is the microfiber roller.

 A microfiber roller looks in many ways like a traditional woven paint roller.

-But the basic difference is that the roller itself is wrapped in microfiber fabric/cloth.
+But the basic difference and benefit are that the roller itself is wrapped in microfiber fabric/cloth.

 With the fibers on the cloth being so small, they are quite durable and rarely fleck or detach from the roller when painting.

-Another reason that makes the fibers on microfiber rollers exceptionally strong is its attached with epoxy which helps to keep them in place for very long.
+Another reason that makes the fibers on microfiber rollers exceptionally strong is it’s attached to epoxy which helps to keep them in place for very long.